How Many Commonhold Properties Are There in the UK?

 block of freehold flats

-Commonhold property ownership in the UK was introduced as an equitable alternative to the traditional leasehold system.
+Commonhold property ownership is an established concept in UK law which offers several advantages to owners of property in relation to current leasehold arrangements.
 Despite its benefits, it remains significantly underutilized, with fewer than 20 registered commonhold developments currently in the UK.

 Take control of your property – discover how to convert your building from leasehold to commonhold with expert Commonhold Association guidance from The Freehold Collective.